nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: List modules in module list**

 **MSS**
-1. User requests to view modules in the module list
+1. User requests to view modules in the stored module list
 2. MODPRO displays the list of modules.

    Use case ends.

 **Use case: Find tasks in the task list**

 **MSS**
 1. User requests to find tasks whose description matches the keyword inputted partially or fully.
-2. MODPRO show the list of tasks whose description matches the keyword.
+2. MODPRO show the list of tasks whose description matches the keyword partially or fully.

    Use case ends.